McBlueFrog/RustyByte/README.md

 # RustyByte

-Little game written in Rust just to learn the basics
+Little game written in Rust using Macroquad just to learn Rust

+> [!CAUTION]
+> This "Code" probably contains a ton of errors since I'm just beginning to learn Rust